pearsonca/scala-commsim/index.md

 they entail as the same kind of thing.
 Certainly for some questions, this homogenization might be reasonable.
 But for many others, valuable insight arises when our model preserves distinctions.
-This lets us highlight [Erdos][grossman1995portion] and differentiate flight attendants on private, regional, and hub-to-hub flights.
+This lets us highlight [Erdos][grossman1995portion] among mathematicians and differentiate flight attendants on private, regional, and hub-to-hub flights.

 Bipartite networks may appear to address this problem, but are often simply adding another *kind*.
 Having two kinds of interactions still homogenizes those